lamdoanduc/Predictive-analysis-Projects/Predict_eCommerce_Price/README.md

 # Precdict eCommerce price
 ## Goal
 The blooming of eCommerce platforms over the last 2 decades makes the market become very competitive.
-To dominate the market they must provide customer goods at a lower price.
+To dominate the market they must provide customer with goods at a lower price.
 This project uses the data from an e-commerce platform to predict the goods price based on given features in the data.

 ## Data
 The data contains contains 2452 observations with 7 columns (features) and a target variable, _Selling_price_.
 The data is originally from _Machinehack_ hackathon.